Q: What are your safety protocols?

 Q: How many campers to staff ratio?

-A: There is a max capacity of 120 campers and 54 staff members.
+A: There is a max capacity of 110 campers and 56 staff members positions

 Q: Can my child bring a cell phone?